nanliu/puppet-export_resources/README.markdown

                    "state"=>"STATE_ENABLED"}
     }

-The import_resource function is designed to skipped failed resources gracefully and provide compilation warnings and an notify message for the agent, so both the puppte master and agent get viable error messages:
+The import_resources function is designed to skipped failed resources gracefully and provide compilation warnings and an notify message for the agent, so both the puppet master and agent get viable error messages:

     warning: Failed to load resource values: can't convert String into Hash, skipping server3.yaml in /tmp/f5_pool/app_1 ...
     notice: Scope(Class[main]): {"app_1"=>{"member"=>{"10.0.0.2:80"=>{"priority"=>"0", "minimum"=>"1"}, "10.0.0.1:80"=>{"priority"=>"2", "minimum"=>"1"}}, "state"=>"STATE_ENABLED"}}